One thing you can’t get away from is the track-record of the PNC

 Under the PNC dictatorship, no one who did not have a PNC party card could get a proper government job or get promoted.
 Those who were non-PNC comrades in the public service were usually deported to places far away from their homes and families.
 Teachers who spoke up against authoritarianism were deported to remote places in the interior, were denied leave, and instead of being promoted, were very often demoted.

-I know some young people who did not have a PNC card but who had 6,7, and 8 GCE, or even A’ Levels, who had to cut cane or who had to become “smut hunters and cleaners.”
+I know some young people who did not have a PNC card but who had six, seven, and eight GCE, or even A’ Levels, who had to cut cane or who had to become “smut hunters and cleaners.”
 Instead of working with chalk or pen, they worked with a bucket of soap water and a toothbrush.

 Except for technical subjects, the University of Guyana was completely taken over by PNC and WPA activists.
 Those friendly to the PNC and WPA were immediately imported from abroad when they graduated.
 Others, even though not political in any way, had their application summarily rejected, or completely ignored, with no reply offered.